 3.28.7 Thyroid cancer?

-Some studies have suggested that smoking may be associated with a reduced risk of developing thyroid cancer,37,38 particularly for women;19 however this protective effect has not been found in all studies39 and more research is required before a definitive statement can be made.53
+Some studies have suggested that smoking may be associated with a reduced risk of developing thyroid cancer,51, 52 particularly for women.32 However, one study found smoking was only associated with reduced thyroid cancer in men 53 and others have found no protective effect.54 A 2018 meta-analysis of studies concluded the association between thyroid cancer risk and smoking was inconsistent and that further research is required before a definitive statement can be made.53

 3.28.8 Skin cancer?

 Early evidence suggests a protective of effect of smoking for certain types of skin cancers.
 A meta-analysis of cohort studies found that current smoking was associated with a slightly reduced risk of developing basal cell carcinoma (RR = 0.85, 95% CI 0.75-0.96) and malignant melanoma (RR = 0.72, 95% CI 0.64-0.82).
 However, the study also found that smoking was associated with a moderately greater risk of developing squamous cell carcinoma (RR = 1.32, 95% CI 1.15-1.52).55 The evidence for this effect is limited, and the mechanism behind the effect and evidence for a dose-response relationship are both yet to be determined.